roman-kulish/microbit-led-light/README.md

 2. **Press button A** to cycle through the modes.
 3. **Press button B** to change the LED animation pattern (in Lights ON mode).
 4. The LEDs will automatically adjust their brightness based on the ambient light.
-5. In Motion Activated mode, the LEDs will respond to motion detected by the PIR sensor.

 ## Customization